marcos-sem-s/datacamp-exercises/Understanding Data Engineering/02 - Storing data.md

 | Is easy to search and organize. | Is moderately easy to search and organize. | Is difficult to search and organize. |
 | Corresponds to data in tabular format. | Follows a model while allowing more flexibility than structured data. | Is usually stored in data lakes. |

+> Excellent job on this one!
+Structured, semi-structured and unstructured data are fundamental concepts in data engineering.
+Now let's learn a little more about SQL!

 <br>

 ## We can work it out